strosek/shunyata/README.md

   - Influence errors, mimic replication errors of evolution.
   - Evolve based on fitness function when a "universe" becomes stable, that is no entities change much.
   - Introduce the concept of compassion vs selfishness.
-  - An entity may have an influencer coefficient.
   - Entities can influence others in a truthful or lier way.
   - Implement geographic interactions, based on vectors of 2, 3 or 4 dimensions.
 - Read Json or similar config file with characteristics of the universe and the entities in it.